The FDA’s Mandate is Not to Maximize Lives Saved

 Solution: Collect Quantified Self Data on Actual Patients

 In the real world, no patient can be excluded.
 Even people with a history of drug or alcohol abuse, people on multiple medications, and people with multiple conditions must be treated.
 Only through the crowdsourcing of this research would physicians have access to the true effectiveness rates and risks for their real-world patients.

 The results of crowdsourced studies would exhibit complete and utter external validity since the test subjects are identical to the population of interest.

 Current Regulations Appear to Cause More Deaths from Delay Than They Save

-Some studies have estimated 5,000 to 10,000 lives saved each decade by preventing dangerous drugs from making it to market.
-This was done by looking at pre-FDA deaths in the US and deaths in foreign countries without an FDA.
+Some studies have estimated that 5,000 to 10,000 lives are saved each decade by preventing dangerous drugs from making it to market.
+This analysis looked at pre-FDA deaths in the U.S. and deaths in foreign countries without an FDA.

 In comparison, studies have shown that the added delays and cost of FDA regulatory hurdles range between 21,000 to 120,000 deaths per decade.

 So the NET outcome of lives saved minus lives lost is likely between 11,000 and 115,000 additional deaths each decade due to added delays and costs of the regulatory process.